maxutility2011/ezLiveStreaming/README.md

 **Response code** on success: 201 created <br>
 **Response body**: on success, the server returns the original request body, plus the created job ID, timestamps and job state. <br>

+## Job validation
+The api_server will validate the specification of new jobs.
+A new job request will be rejected if it fails the validation.
+The server will return the specific errors for the rejection.
+Even if a new job request passes the validation and receives "201 created", it could still receive validation warnings.
+The warnings will be shown in the job response.

 ![screenshot](diagrams/create_job.png)

 ## Transcoding parameter definitions